wafflespeanut/rust-sorty/EXAMPLE.md

     gfx/paint_task.rs:11 use euclid::Matrix4;
     gfx/paint_task.rs:12 use euclid::point::Point2D;
     gfx/paint_task.rs:13 use euclid::rect::Rect;
                          ...

 As you can see, the first declaration `use azure::AzFloat;` has been left out, and the span has began from line 8 instead of line 7.
-This means that in the eyes of sorty, the first declaration stays right where it was even after sorting, but the statements following it aren't following the rule (though the second line stays where it was, its list items aren't sorted!), and so it throws the warning on all of the remaining statements.
+This means that in the eyes of sorty, the first declaration stays right where it was even after sorting, but the statements following it aren't following the rule (though the second line stays where it was, its list items aren't sorted!), and so it throws the warning for all the remaining statements.

-Also, note that sorty doesn't care about the other statements.
-If one statement's wrong, then it starts printing out all the following statements, because it's easier for everyone to just copy-paste everything instead of looking for the exact span of code.
+Also, note that sorty doesn't care about how many correct statements you have.
+Even if one declaration's in the wrong place, then it starts printing out all the following statements, because it's easier for everyone to just *copy-paste* everything instead of looking for the exact span in lengthy code.